Why should I replace missing teeth?

 Can l have teeth which attach to the jawbone?

-Yes, by having implants.
+Yes, by having dental implants.
 The benefit of this technique means you will be able to replace missing teeth without crowding other teeth.

 Remember that it is as important to care for your remaining teeth also even after replacing the missing ones.